jsxgraph/moodle-filter_jsxgraph/README.md

     $ make local

-if pou pulled the whole [jsxgraph project](https://github.com/jsxgraph) from GitHub.
+if you pulled the whole [jsxgraph project](https://github.com/jsxgraph) from GitHub.
 Then the newest JSXGraph-Core will be copied from `../jsxgraph/build/`.

 ## Feedback